Thank you for your interest.

 So what should we do instead?
 Investing in prison programming shown to reduce recidivism is one way to make prisons a pathway to rehabilitation, rather than an anchor that drags and keeps people down.
 Supporting programs that divert at-risk youth from criminal activity before they ever enter is another.
 Whatever path is chosen, one thing is certain: the human, social, and economic costs of our current prison state are now intolerable, and change can’t wait any longer.

 For decades, Illinois has pursued a legislative campaign aimed at curbing crime.
-And while some of the policies this tough-on-crime era produced have had modest impacts on crime rate, they came at the cost of making Illinois’ prison system the most overcrowded in the nation.
+And while some of the policies this era produced have had modest impacts on crime rate, they came at the cost of making Illinois’ prison system the most overcrowded in the nation.

 These laws need reform, and in some cases repeal.
 And to really impact prison crowding, these reforms must apply retroactively.
 Otherwise, Illinois will bear the legacy of misguided policies for decades to come, and produce flawed and fragmented prison system where when people enters matter more than their choices or actions.